gravitational/gravity/docs/6.x/cluster.md

 -rwxr-xr-x.
 1 user user  411 Jan 14 09:08 upload
 ```

-Inside the directory, execute the `upgrade` script to upload the update and start the operation.
+You can execute the `./upgrade` script to upload and upgrade in one go,

-Alternatively, upload the update and execute the `gravity upgrade` command which provides more control:
+or you can upload the update and then execute `gravity upgrade` command.

+Using `gravity upgrade` gives more control over the upgrade procedure.

 ```bash
 $ sudo ./upload